MichaelCurrin/static-sites-generator-resources/Jekyll/setup_and_run.md

 - `.bundle/config` - Short bundle config file.
 This can be versioned if you like.
 - `vendor/bundle/` - A directory containing installed project gems.
 This directory should be added to your ignore file to avoid versioning it.

+_Note: the alternative `install --path vendor/bundle` syntax is being deprecated in case you come across that._

 ##### Maintenance